 Park the vehicle on hard ground and chock the road wheels.
 Apply air pressure to release the park brake and wind off the spring brake retraction screw (where appropriate).
 Jack up the axle and fit suitable axle stands securely.
 Remove the road wheels and exhaust all air from the system.
 Remove any dirt from the brake assembly.
-Ensure the rubber dust excluders fitted to the tappet heads and guide sleeves are not damaged.
+Ensure the rubber dust excluders are not damaged.
 CAUTION: Never use an air line to blow dust from the brake/rotor area.
 If inhaled any form of dust can at best be an irritant, at worst dangerous.
-Whenever possible remove dry brake dust with a vacuum brush.
-Alternatively wipe the areas with a damp cloth, never try to accelerate drying time by using an air line.
+When ever possible remove dry brake dust with a vacuum brush.
+Alternatively wipe the areas with a damp cloth.
+Never try to accelerate drying time by using an air line.
+Dismantling Remove the pads as detailed in Pad Replacement Section 3 Remove the air line from the air chamber.